1973 ABA draft: Draftee career notes

 From the Special Circumstances Draft, three players from that specific draft would be a part of the Naismith Basketball Hall of Fame.
 Freshman #8 pick Robert Parish from Centenary College, former Eastern Michigan University sophomore (and at the time original Continental Basketball Association's Pontiac Chaparrals (no relation to the Dallas Chaparrals franchise that later became the San Antonio Spurs)) #10 pick George Gervin, and junior #11 pick Bobby Jones from the University of North Carolina would all make it to the Hall of Fame, with Gervin and Jones both playing in the ABA during their careers.

-For the Senior Draft, only #40 pick Krešimir Ćosić from Brigham Young University and #51 pick George Karl from the University of North Carolina would end up making it to the Hall of Fame themselves, with the former primarily making it due to his international playing career and the latter primarily making it for his coaching career more than anything else.
-The other interesting notable player from the senior draft was #58 pick Dave Winfield, who was the only player to get drafted in all four of the ABA, NBA, NFL, and MLB, with Winfield choosing to play in the MLB's San Diego Padres and later go into the Baseball Hall of Fame for his efforts with that league.
+For the Senior Draft, it'd also recently see three players inducted into the Hall of Fame by as recently as 2026 in #3 pick Mike D'Antoni from Marshall University (as a contributor), #40 pick Krešimir Ćosić from Brigham Young University (as a foreign player), and #51 pick George Karl from the University of North Carolina (as a head coach), with only D'Antoni playing in the ABA from that group.
+The only other interesting notable player from the senior draft was #58 pick Dave Winfield, who was the only player to get drafted in all four of the ABA, NBA, NFL, and MLB, with Winfield choosing to play in the MLB's San Diego Padres and later went into the Baseball Hall of Fame for his efforts with that league.

 Finally, the Undergraduate Draft would not just see the aforementioned #101 pick in junior Bill Walton from UCLA, but also sophomore #102 pick David Thompson from North Carolina State University make it to the Hall of Fame for their professional careers at hand.
-Finally, the Supplemental Draft would see nobody from this specific draft make it to the Hall of Fame (with this particular draft seeing scant few successes playing either in the ABA or NBA altogether), though the last pick from that draft in junior Harvey Catchings from Hardin–Simmons University (who was also drafted by the Utah Stars in the previous year's draft) would be the father of Hall of Fame WNBA star player Tamika Catchings.
+After that point, the Supplemental Draft would see nobody from this specific draft make it to the Hall of Fame (with this particular draft seeing scant few successes playing either in the ABA or NBA altogether), though the last pick from that draft in junior Harvey Catchings from Hardin–Simmons University (who was also drafted by the Utah Stars in the previous year's draft) would be the father of Hall of Fame WNBA star player Tamika Catchings.
 A few of the Hall of Famers from this year's draft would also play in the ABA All-Star Game at least once as well.